Petrus Alamire. Bild und Klang an den Höfen der Renaissance

 Touring exhibition

 Music copyist and trader Petrus Alamire (Nuremberg, ca. 1470 - Mechelen, 1536) was a scion of the Bavarian merchant family Imhoff and moved at a young age to the Low Countries, where he stayed at the Burgundian-Habsburg court.
 He led a workshop for copyists and illuminators.
-The world and work of Petrus Alamire is the subject of travelling exhibition in Antwerp Cathedral from 21 August to 30 November 2015.
+The world and work of Petrus Alamire was the subject of the travelling exhibition Petrus Alamire.
+Polyphony in the Picture in Antwerp Cathedral from 21 August to 30 November 2015.
 The exhibition won a number of prestigious awards, and included an innovative media installation Speculum Musurgica, allowing visitors to experience polyphony spatially.
 Central to this entire project were the skilfully executed manuscripts, their function, their meaning and the richness of early sixteenth-century music.

 The exhibition developed in 2015, curated by Bart Demuyt, David Burn and Manfred Sellink and displayed in Antwerp Cathedral, has a modular design, intended for the purpose of touring internationally: (a) panels with life-size reproductions of photographs from all the manuscripts concerned; (b) films based on digital images, with sharp details projected onto high-resolution screens; (c) manuscripts (including all the Alamire codices held in Belgium), paintings and sculptures; (d) the innovative, experiential multimedia installation Speculum Musurgica; (e) a facsimile of the Alamire manuscript now held in Mechelen; (f) media guides with information, image material and music recordings; (g) publications.